 UK Monetary & Fiscal Policy

 The Bank of England was founded in 1694 to help facilitate trade and economic growth for England.
-Today, its main monetary policy objective is maintaining price stability while at the same time fostering employment by trying not exceed 2% inflation with the consumer prices index (CPI).
+Today, its main monetary policy objective is maintaining price stability while at the same time fostering employment by trying not to exceed 2% inflation with the consumer prices index (CPI).

 Interest rates in England are called “the bank repo rate.”
 The Monetary Policy Committee (MPC) meets every month to decide what levels of interest will be charged on loans and mortgages.

 The MPC uses two main policy tools — bank repos and open market operations — to control inflation or stimulate growth in the economy.
 The MPC can change these rates at any time, which will ultimately affect spending and borrowing patterns.
-In terms of open market operations, the MPC’s purchases and sells Sterling-denominated debt securities to control the money supply.
+In terms of open market operations, the MPC purchases and sells Sterling-denominated debt securities to control the money supply.
 Essentially, they either stimulate or throttle down economic growth.
-They do this by buying government securities and corporate debt in order to inject new cash into the economy through purchases on financial markets, but they also have the power take away money from circulation if necessary through selling these same items at any time
+They do this by buying government securities and corporate debt to inject new cash into the economy through purchases on financial markets, but they also have the power to take away money from circulation if necessary through selling these same items at any time

 The Great Britain Pound

-It’s the pound… but in currency pairs, the GBPUSD is called the Cable and GBPJPY is called the Guppy.
+It’s the pound… but in currency pairs, the GBPUSD is called the Cable, and GBPJPY is called the Guppy.

 Agile in London Session (But Volatile)

-The London session is when things really heat up, with GBP/USD trading volume highest during European hours.
+The London session is when things heat up, with GBP/USD trading volume highest during European hours.
 There’s potential for strong moves in New York as key UK and US data will be released then too!
 There isn’t much movement in the Asian trading sessions though.

 Just know that GBP pairs are given to volatile and jerky moves, as liquidity grows thin at certain points of the day.
 Also, GBP pairs react strongly to surprise economic data.